d-mcneil/d-mcneil/README.md

 - JavaScript developer with experience in _**React**_, _**Redux**_, _**Express**_, and _**PostgreSQL**_

-- There is great power in the idea of dividing a big problem into smaller problems, solving those problems, and then putting the solutions together to solve the big problem.
-Programming harnesses this power, and that is why it is so fascinating to me.
+- There's great power in the idea of dividing a big problem into smaller problems, solving those problems, and then putting the solutions together to solve the big problem.
+Programming harnesses this power, and that's why it's so fascinating to me.

 - Some of my interests outside of programming include linguistics, traveling, hiking, soccer, and chess.
 I also really enjoy Spanish and have learned to speak it as a second language.

 <!---
 - I have many interests outside of programming.